Registration is Due Within Two Weeks After "Becoming a Candidate"

 - List the name, email, address and title of your campaign officers (e.g., chairperson, vice-chair, manager, coordinator and other key people).
 By definition in rule, "officer" includes anyone designated by the campaign as an officer and any person who alone or in conjunction with other persons makes contribution, expenditure, strategic or policy decisions on behalf of the campaign.

-- Name the financial institution where your campaign account is kept, along with the branch office location and city.
+- Name the financial institution where your campaign account is kept, along with the complete address.
 The campaign account needs to be opened only after the candidate receives a monetary contribution.

 - During the 10 days before each primary, general or special election in which the candidate is on the ballot or running as a write-in candidate, campaign books of account must be open for public inspection by appointment.
-Supply contact information for people who want to request appointments.
+Supply contact information so that people who want to request appointments can do so.